five0ffour/bamazon/README.md

    `npm install`
 4. Download and install the latest version of mySQL
    ` https://www.mysql.com/downloads/`
 5. This package requires a database configuration and password for mySQL.
 The parameters are captured in a .env file which must be supplied to the root directory of the project.
-Use the installation of mySQLWorkbench to configure the installation and then use your favorite IDE to enter the following keys-values pairs to the .env file with your id and passowrd:
+Use the installation of mySQLWorkbench to configure the installation and then use your favorite IDE to enter the following keys-values pairs to the .env file with your id and password:

 | File        | Parameters needed for mySQL                                          |
 | ----------- | -------------------------------------------------------------------- |